tradle/bitkeeper-client-js/README.md

-# bitkeeperAPI
+# bitkeeper client
-tradle bitkeeper api
+use this tradle bitkeeper api to issue REST http requests to bitkeeper